Help us improve your experience.

 • Install the Junos OS image from a USB storage device using the install file:/// install command.

 The veriexec-capable loader validates the Junos OS image.
-The veriexec-capable loader boots up only a new Junos OS image with fingerprints and does not boot up the existing Junos OS image without fingerprints or kernel.
+The loader boots up only new Junos OS images with fingerprints and does not boot existing images without fingerprints or kernel.
 You can use the nextboot function to check the current bootup device.

 Bootupgrade is a tool available in the Junos OS package to support BIOS firmware upgrading.
 You can use the bootupgrade command to upgrade, check uboot, manually load, and to install the larger size veriexec-capable loader.
 The bootupgrade -c loader command prints the version string for current loader.